 On the other hand, this free video editor offers some other excellent features to help you create cool films or videos.

-• It is a free, as well as simple video editing software.
+• It is free, as well as simple video editing software.
 You can easily use it to create videos without watermark.

 • It offers different video templates to help you create Hollywood-style videos easily.
 You only need to select a template, import your files, and share this video with your friends.

-• It allows you to add animated texts, subtitles and end credits to your video to complete your story.
+• It allows you to add animated texts, subtitles, and end credits to your video to complete your story.

 • It offers a color correction tool.
 Thus, you can change the contrast, saturation, and brightness of video, and you even can apply 3D LUTs to video.

-• It is a simple video editor as well as video player like MKV player, it also is a video converter.
+• It is a simple video editor as well as a video player like MKV player, it also is a video converter.
 It can change video format, change video resolution, and change video bitrate.

-MiniTool MovieMaker offers 98 cool video transitions and lets you add transitions to video easily.
-Click to Tweet
+MiniTool MovieMaker offers 98 cool video transitions and lets you addtransitions to video easily.Click to Tweet

 Bottom Line